javafx-maven-plugin/javafx-maven-plugin/README.md

 Support
 =======

-This plugin is currently very basic.
-It works for creating standard JAR and native distributables but it does not handle any complex configuration for these, or support JNLP or Applet deployment.
+This plugin is currently basic.
+It works for creating standard executable JARs and native distributables but provides only the basic configuration for these.
+It does not support JNLP or Applet deployment.

-The core framework is there for this and it would not be difficult to extend the plugin to cover these cases, however I have no intention of doing this.
-If you have a need for such features you should get in contact with me to find out how you can contribute.
+Currently I am waiting for the JFX tools to be open sourced before developing this any further.
+I make no guarantees that I will do any further work on this.
+If the core packaging tools are open sourced in a way to make them usable I will likely enhance the native packaging but I am unlikely to improve Applet or JNLP support.
+If anyone would like to contribute functionality for these, please contact me.

 Likewise, I am not intending to provide on-going support for this plugin.
 It is available as-is.
 If future releases of JavaFX change the way the packaging tools work then this plugin is likely to break.
+I may, or may not, fix these issues, it will largely depend on whether I am working with JavaFX or not at the time.
 Again, I am happy to help contributors get started should anyone want to do this work in the future.

 License